 Since its founding in 2016, it has given concerts in different Spanish venues, highlighting its presence in events like the Internacional Festival ‘Murcia Tres Culturas’, ‘Simfònic’ of Barcelona, the Festival de Música Antigua y Barroca de Lorca, and concerts in Trieste, Aquitania and Lanzarote.
 All these concerts of course run alongside their regular agenda of concerts in Murcia, Barcelona and Madrid, both in programmes prepared by the Early Music Project Platform that has several dissemination projects open for early music, as well as independent activities.

 Cantoría’s repertoire is mainly based on the music of the Spanish Golden Century and the Italian Renaissance.
 Combined with the respect and investigation of historic interpretation techniques, Cantoría likes to explore and take advantage of the theatrical and expressive character of vocal Renaissance music.
 For this purpose, they frequently work with instrument players specialised in historic performing, searching for new perspective of the relationship between the voice, text, body and emotions.
 Likewise, Cantoría collaborates with Teatro Strapatto, an theater company with specialists on 16th and 17th century theater, in the performance of its productions and shows, among others Entremeses y Ensaladas, a show with the best samples of the ensaladas repertoire by Mateo Flecha and the entremeses of Lope de Rueda; and Arlecchinesco, a comedy of art show and madrigals of Claudio Monteverdi which presents a review of the myth of Orpheus from the point of view of ‘Hellekin’ or Harlequin.

-The ensemble entered the European EEEmerging programme in 2018 and has been selected for a second year of residencies in 2019.
+The ensemble entered the EEEMERGING programme in 2018 and has been selected for a third year of support in 2020.